Tacitus

 Publius Cornelius Tacitus, (Note: His full nomenclature may have been "Publius Cornelius Tacitus Caecina Paetus".) known simply as Tacitus (/ˈtæsɪtəs/ TAS-it-əs, /la/; c.
 AD 56 – c.
 120), was a Roman historian and politician.
-Tacitus is widely regarded as one of the greatest Roman historians by modern scholars.
+He is widely regarded as one of the greatest Roman historians by modern scholars.

-Tacitus's two major historical works, Annals (Latin: Annales) and the Histories (Latin: Historiae), originally formed a continuous narrative of the Roman Empire from the death of Augustus (14 AD) to the end of Domitian's reign (96 AD).
+His two major historical works, Annals (Latin: Annales) and the Histories (Latin: Historiae), originally formed a continuous narrative of the Roman Empire from the death of Augustus (14 AD) to the end of Domitian's reign (96 AD).
 The surviving portions of the Annals focus on the reigns of Tiberius, Claudius, Nero, and those who reigned in the Year of the Four Emperors (69 AD).

-Tacitus's other writings discuss oratory (in dialogue format, see Dialogus de oratoribus), Germania (in De origine et situ Germanorum), and the life of his father-in-law, Agricola (the general responsible for much of the Roman conquest of Britain), mainly focusing on his campaign in Britannia (De vita et moribus Iulii Agricolae).
-Tacitus's Histories offers insights into Roman attitudes towards Jews, descriptions of Jewish customs, and context for the First Jewish–Roman War.
-His Annals are of interest for providing an early account of the persecution of Christians and one of the earliest extra-Biblical references to the crucifixion of Jesus.
+His other writings discuss oratory (in dialogue format, see Dialogus de oratoribus), Germania (in De origine et situ Germanorum), and the life of his father-in-law, Agricola (the general responsible for much of the Roman conquest of Britain), mainly focusing on his campaign in Britannia (De vita et moribus Iulii Agricolae).

 Life

 Details about the personal life of Tacitus are scarce.
 What little is known comes from scattered hints throughout his work, the letters of his friend and admirer Pliny the Younger, and an inscription found at Mylasa in Caria in what is now Turkey.

-Tacitus was born in 56 or 57 to an equestrian family.
+He was born in 56 or 57 to an equestrian family.
 The place and date of his birth, as well as his praenomen (first name) are not known.
 In the letters of Sidonius Apollinaris his name is Gaius, but in the major surviving manuscript of his work his name is given as Publius.
 One scholar's suggestion of the name Sextus has been largely rejected.